ajs17/memills/content/people/mills-edward-hallock-1819-family/features/corfu-eh-mills-co.md

 ---
 title: "The Mills Family in Corfu NY"
-weight: 5
+weight: 3
 ---

-The family moved to Corfu NY in the early 1860's where Edward, along with partners Charles Pine and James Hillyer, started E. H. Mills & Co. "cash store" offering general merchandise and dry goods.
+Before calling Mott's Corners home, the Mills moved to Corfu NY in the early 1860's where Edward, along with partners Charles Pine and James Hillyer, started E. H. Mills & Co. "cash store" offering general merchandise and dry goods.
 Horace clerked in his father’s store, and Mary Ann was a member of First Presbyterian Church of Corfu.

 <!--more-->